About Epilepsy Southwestern Ontario

-Since passing our first constitution, Epilepsy Southwestern Ontario (ESWO) has focused on enhancing the lives of people who are affected by epilepsy and seizure disorders through providing a network of services that educate, support and build community awareness.
+Since passing our first constitution, Epilepsy Southwestern Ontario (ESWO) has focused on enhancing the lives of people who are affected by epilepsy through providing a network of services that educate, support and build community awareness.
 With twelve staff members, thirteen board members, and hundreds of volunteers, ESWO is thriving.
 ESWO continues to work in partnership with the Epilepsy Programs at London Health Sciences Centre to ensure that the non-medical needs of persons living with epilepsy are identified and supported.

 We educate our communities about epilepsy and seizure first aid.

 We dispel myths and break down the stigma of epilepsy.

 We are there for people with epilepsy and their families.